Email: [email protected]

-Dr. Wheaton came to Gordon-Conwell in 2015 from Seminario ESEPA in San Jose, Costa Rica.
-During twelve years as a missionary, he participated in the founding of Christ Bible Seminary in Nagoya, Japan, and taught Biblical languages and exegesis in a range of contexts, including Scotland, South America and the Caribbean.
-In Costa Rica, Dr. Wheaton taught Old and New Testament at ESEPA for five years, consulted for a translation project to bring the Word of God into the language of the Cabecar people of eastern Costa Rica, and ministered with his wife, Jessica, and five sons, at an orphanage in San Jose.
+Dr. Wheaton came to Gordon-Conwell in 2015.
+Previously, he participated in the founding of Christ Bible Seminary in Nagoya, Japan, and taught Old and New Testament at Seminario ESEPA in San Jose, Costa Rica.
+While in Costa Rica, he also consulted for a translation project to bring the Word of God into the language of the Cabecar people of eastern Costa Rica, and ministered with his wife, Jessica, and five sons, at an orphanage in San Jose.

 Dr. Wheaton completed M.A.s in Old and New Testaments at Gordon-Conwell Theological Seminary and a Ph.D. in New Testament at the University of St. Andrews, Scotland.
-His research interests revolve around the Gospels in their Jewish and Greco-Roman contexts as well as their application in contemporary debate about the shape of morality in consumer society.
+His research interests revolve around the Gospels in their Jewish and Greco-Roman contexts and the shape of Paul’s resurrection thought.

 Explore How Seminary Education Can Equip YouLearn More